 What is pancreatitis?

 Pancreatitis is a painful inflammation of the pancreas that can make pets extremely ill.
 The pancreas is an abdominal organ located just below the stomach that produces digestive enzymes to break down dietary fats, proteins, and carbohydrates.
 The pancreas also produces insulin, which helps move glucose from the blood into cells for energy production.
-Pancreatitis can lead to dehydration, organ damage, diabetes, and insufficient enzyme production, and, in severe cases, can cause death.
+Pancreatitis can lead to dehydration, organ damage, diabetes, insufficient enzyme production, and, in severe cases, death.

 What causes pancreatitis in pets?

 Most pancreatitis cases occur after a pet eats a high-fat meal.
-Although resisting your pet’s puppy dog eyes and drooling as you dig into a special dinner can be difficult, sharing food with your furry friend can be disastrous.
+Although resisting your pet’s puppy-dog eyes and drooling as you dig into a special dinner can be difficult, sharing food with your furry friend can be disastrous.
 Pancreatitis cases typically increase around the holidays, when families celebrate with festive meals.
 Pet owners or their houseguests often give the pet turkey trimmings or ham drippings to include him in the celebrations.
 These fatty treats stimulate a sudden release of lipase, a pancreatic enzyme that helps fat digestion and can cause internal pancreatic digestion, severe inflammation, and tissue damage.
 Toxins released from damaged tissue cause a systemic inflammatory response and severe illness.

 Some breeds, including miniature schnauzers, are more likely to develop pancreatitis because of their pre-existing altered metabolism.